JenaveveWhite/HelloWorld/README.md

 Python 3.11
 Git

 # Useful Websites

-List of websites that you found helpful in this project
+List of websites that were helpful in this project
 * [Web Site Name](https://www.youtube.com/watch?v=hp4pYFASTrc)